danicricco/fp-psp-frontend/README.md

 [![Build Status](https://travis-ci.org/FundacionParaguaya/fp-psp-frontend.svg?branch=master)](https://travis-ci.org/FundacionParaguaya/fp-psp-frontend)

+Un cambio que no se va a integrar

 # Poverty Stoplight

 Fundación Paraguaya (FP from now on) has developed a methodology called “Poverty Stoplight”.
 The Poverty Stoplight seeks to eliminate the multidimensional poverty that affects many families.
 It allows families to trace their own poverty map and develop and implement a clear plan to overcome it.